DreamTeamDAT257/dreamteam-project/individual-reflection.md

 - I would like to get better at connecting different parts of a project to get an interactable system.
 - My focus this sprint was on connecting the comparison script with the UI to achieve an MVP and also some general improvements to the script.
 Next sprint I will most likely focus on connecting the script with the database.
 - We have now created a sufficient MVP.

+William Johansson:
+- I would like to learn about how our database works and how to use it.
+- This week I created a drop down menu for selecting variants of visualizations and helped integrate the UI with the backend.
+- We created a MVP.